Lumarstar/AISG_Foundations_In_AI/Python Data Science Toolbox (Part 1)/1__functions.md

 ## Lambda functions

 Lambda functions are convenient tools we can use to write functions on the fly.
+For lambda functions, they are not stored in the environment with `def`.

 Let us take a look at an example:

 ```python
   raise_to_power = lambda x, y: x ** y